There has been some questions regarding the prices and contact info in this post, Updates have been made:

 or USPS Money Orders.

-2. Shipping costs $10 for little orders and $15 for larger orders.
+2. Shipping costs $10 for little orders (100-300) and $15 for larger orders (more than 400).
 All shipping is via USPS Priority Mail, insured and with delivery confirmation.
 If you ask for it or if I decide it is required (you live in an apartment) I will add signature confirmation.
 We come out ahead on some shipments and behind on others but I'd have to charge a customization fee if every order had custom shipping, oh, the fee includes the diesel fuel for a trip to the post office so you won't be waiting on another trip...

-3. Small orders are about 200 slugs for the smaller calibers and more falls into the large order category.
+3. Small orders are less than 300 slugs for the smaller calibers and more falls into the large order category.

 6. We currently offer the Barnes by Surefire .25 heavy slugs you have read about here and also the Barnes Raptor .45 slugs.
 In addition there are a number of .308, .32, .452, .457 and .50 caliber slugs that are available.
 All of these slugs have at least a couple custom sizes that we will size them to.